 Buffalo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Buffalo who are college-educated is close to the national average for all communities of 21.84%: 20.43% of the adults in Buffalo have a bachelor's degree or advanced degree.
+The education level of Buffalo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.43% of adults 25 and older in Buffalo have a college degree.

 The per capita income in Buffalo in 2022 was $52,782, which is wealthy relative to South Dakota and the nation.
 This equates to an annual income of $211,128 for a family of four.
 However, Buffalo contains both very wealthy and poor people as well.